 Students who require accessible media must request their specific materials each semester.
 The following outlines Wheaton’s process:

-Have on file or submit current documentation (within three years) to the Office of Accessibility Services that specifically identifies accommodations inclusive of accessible media such as books on CD/tape, scanned materials for use with text to speech software or Braille versions of books.
+Have on file or submit current documentation (within three years) to Accessibility Services that specifically identifies accommodations inclusive of accessible media such as books on CD/tape, scanned materials for use with text to speech software or Braille versions of books.

 Complete the Alternate Format Request Form within six weeks prior to the start of classes and submit any schedule revisions after add/drop period ends if necessary.